AdobeDocs/experience-manager-cloud-service.en/help/overview/seo-and-url-management.md

 ## AEM Configurations {#aem-configurations}

-This section describes the implementation steps needed configure AEM to follow these SEO recommendations.
+This section describes the implementation steps needed to configure AEM to follow these SEO recommendations.

 ### Using Sling selectors {#using-sling-selectors}